anki-geo/ultimate-geography/README.md

 ### First upgrade after APKG import

 You may have initially installed _Ultimate Geography_ by importing an **APKG file**.
-You may have downloaded such a file from this repo or from the [deck's page](https://ankiweb.net/shared/info/2109889812) on AnkiWeb, as this used to be the recommended installation process.
+You may have downloaded such a file from this repository or from the [deck's page](https://ankiweb.net/shared/info/2109889812) on AnkiWeb, as this used to be the recommended installation process.

 If you're in this situation and wish to upgrade, proceed as follows:

 1. Perform the _Getting started_ steps exactly.
 1. You should end up with two decks: your original deck called "Ultimate Geography" and a new, duplicated deck called "Ultimate Geography_2".
 Unless you created some notes of your own, every card in your original deck should have moved automatically to the new deck and your original deck should now be empty.
 You can verify this in Anki's [card browser](https://docs.ankiweb.net/#/browsing?id=browsing).
-1. To get back to having a single deck, move any remaining cards out of the original deck and delete it.
+1. To get back to having a single deck, move any of your own cards out of the original deck and delete it.
 Then, rename the new deck to "Ultimate Geography".
 From here on, future upgrades will be seamless.

-### Cards moved into other deck
+### Keeping any moved cards where they are

 If you've moved some of the cards out of the default _Ultimate Geography_ deck and into another deck, by default CrowdAnki will move those cards back on import.

 To prevent this behaviour and update the existing cards in place, follow the steps in the [_Getting started_](@getting-started) section but in the last step, make sure to tick the _Do Not Move Existing Cards_ checkbox in the _CrowdAnki Import Settings_ dialog box.

+### Keeping your own cards

+Unless otherwise mentioned in the release notes, if you've added your own cards to the deck, you can be reassured that upgrading will not affect them whatsoever.
+If a duplicated deck is created on import for whatever reason, the cards you created will always remain in their original deck.

-### Standard to extended
+### Levelling up from standard to extended

 Importing an extended deck on top of a standard deck may bring unexpected results.
 You should consider learning the extended deck from scratch.
 To do so, either: